-Education Scotland's Guidance refers to the 'costs of food provision within schools'.
+Reference is also made in the Guidelines to the 'costs of food provision within schools'.
 The EIS is clear that no child or young person should be charged to have access to the curriculum at any time.
 This principle is even more pertinent when many families will be facing additional challenges from the financial impact of the pandemic.
-To ensure equity of provision, it is essential that no financial barriers are place in the way of a child or young person's participation in this, or any other, area of the Curriculum.
+To ensure equity of provision, it is essential that no financial barriers are placed in the way of a child or young person's participation in this, or any other, area of the Curriculum.